-- LifeVac is a non-invasive, portable airway clearance device. - Interchangeable sized masks, clearly identified by colour coded rings. - No risk of pushing the tongue or obstruction back in a panic situation. - No risk of oral damage. - Generates over 326mm Hg of suction, safely and effectively dislodging the obstruction. - Can be used for full and partial obstructions. - Saved many lives around the world from choking to death. - Only airway clearance device with independent medical testing, peer reviewed medical publications, peer reviewed abstracts proving safety, effectiveness and lives saved. - Comes in three different variations, Standard Home LifeVac Kit, EMS LifeVac Kit and Wall mounted LifeVac Kit. - LifeVac is FDA registered, MHRA registered as a class one medical device and CE accredited.
+- LifeVac is a patented non-invasive, portable airway clearance device. - Interchangeable sized masks, clearly identified by colour coded indentifiers. - No risk of pushing the tongue or obstruction back in a panic situation. - Replaced free of charge when used in a choking emergency. - Generates over 326mm Hg of suction, safely and effectively dislodging the obstruction. - Can be used for full and partial obstructions. - Saved thousands of lives around the world from choking to death. - Only airway clearance device with independent medical testing, peer reviewed medical publications, peer reviewed abstracts proving safety, effectiveness and lives saved. - Comes in four different variations, Standard LifeVac Kit, LifeVac Travel Kit, EMS LifeVac Kit and Wall mounted LifeVac Kit. - LifeVac is FDA, MHRA, UKCA, TGA, HPFB, MOH, SAPHRA registered/ regulated as a class one medical device and CE marked. - Can be applied if someone is standing, sitting or laying down.
+Can also be self applied in a choking emergency. - Every kit comes with an easy to scan QR code which takes every end user to a free training video.